starr-dusT/provision-fedora/additional-setup.md

 ## Snapper

 Snapper is used to create snapshots with the BTRFS filesystem for root and home directories.
-I'd like to make these snapshots avaible at grub with [grub-btrfs](https://github.com/Antynea/grub-btrfs), but I've found that akmod-nvidia breaks it.
+I'd like to make these snapshots available at grub with [grub-btrfs](https://github.com/Antynea/grub-btrfs), but I've found that akmod-nvidia breaks it.
 Snapper is setup with: